Just because you are short or long-sighted, it doesn’t mean you can’t have a great pair of polarized fly fishing sunglasses.

-All four of the top brands for fly fishing (Smith Optics, Costa Del Mar and Maui Jim’s and Oakley) offer prescription polarized lenses to go with their fishing sunglasses frames.
+All four of the top brands for fly fishing (Smith Optics, Costa Del Mar, Maui Jim’s, and Oakley) offer prescription polarized lenses to go with their fishing sunglasses frames.

-While this is a quicker and easier option, these frames aren’t made for fishing and nor are the lenses.
+While this is a quicker and easier option, these frames aren’t made for fishing, and neither are the lenses.

-It is better to get the best polarized lens and frame technology you can by getting presciption fly fishing sunglasses from one of the major manufacturers.
+It is better to get the best polarized lens and frame technology you can by getting a prescription fly fishing sunglasses from one of the major manufacturers.

 - Costa del Mar prescription or RX lenses are available through the Costa dealers’ network.
 Click here for more detail.